This post first appeared at the Campaign for America’s Future blog, OurFuture.org.

 But what if tax day was something we could be proud of as members of a democracy?
 Would you feel differently about paying taxes if you knew they were going to support public services that you, your family and your community rely on — such as public safety, roads and bridges, schools, health care, social services and national parks?

-Millions of Americans file their federal income tax returns on April 15 each year with no idea what the government actually does with all that money.
+Millions of Americans file their federal income tax returns in April each year with no idea what the government actually does with all that money.

 Given how much taxpayers collectively contribute to our nation’s revenue stream, it goes without saying that we should be able to influence how the government spends that money.
 Unfortunately, that’s not always the case.
 The federal government doesn’t make it easy to find out where your tax money goes.